miyanyan/mathplot/README.md

 cmake-driven build of mathplot in both the [tests/](https://github.com/sebsjames/mathplot/tree/main/tests) subdirectory and the [examples/](https://github.com/sebsjames/mathplot/tree/main/examples) subdirectory.

-There is also a template repository that demonstrates how you can create a project that *uses* mathplot: [ABRG-Models/morphologica_template](https://github.com/ABRG-Models/morphologica_template) *fixme: This one refers to morphologica*.
+There is also a template repository that demonstrates how you can create a project that *uses* mathplot: [sebsjames/mathplot_template](https://github.com/sebsjames/mathplot_template).

 For more info on how to set up CMake files to build a program using mathplot (and some hints as to what you'll need to do with an alternative directed build system), see [README.cmake.md](https://github.com/sebsjames/mathplot/blob/main/README.cmake.md).